IgorFesenko/prokariotic_smORFs/README.md

 # prokariotic_smORFs

-The scripts for the study of smORFs evolution in bacterial species
+The scripts for the study of intergenic smORFs evolution in bacterial species